State Administrative Expenses for Child Nutrition (10.560)

 Records

-Each State agency shall keep records on administrative expenses conforming with the applicable SAE plan and shall maintain current accounting records of SAE funds that shall adequately identify fund authorizations, obligations, unobligated balances, assets, liabilities, outlays, and income.
+Each State agency keeps records on administrative expenses conforming with the applicable SAE plan and maintains current accounting records of SAE funds that identify fund authorizations, obligations, unobligated balances, assets, liabilities, outlays, and income.

 Regional or Local Office